nielsenjared/nielsenjared.github.io/content/blog/data-structure-tree-searches/index.md

 ## Learn JavaScript Tree Data Structure

-In this tutorial you learned how to implement in-order, pre-order, and post-order traversal of a tree data structure in JavaScript.
+In this tutorial you learned how to implement minimum, maximum and specific values searches of a tree data structure in JavaScript.
 We're not done, though.
-In the next tutorial we'll implement our other methods.
+In the next tutorial we'll implement node removal.